abpframework/abp/docs/en/Tutorials/Part-2.md

 ## Install NPM packages

+> Notice: This tutorial is based on the ABP Framework v3.0.3+ If your project version is older, then please upgrade your solution.
+See the [migration guide](../UI/Angular/Migration-Guide-v3.md) if you are upgrading an existing project with v2.x.

 If you haven't done it before, open a new command line interface (terminal window) and go to your `angular` folder and then run `yarn` command to install NPM packages:

 ```bash